This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-ADAM22 (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-ADAM22 (extracellular) Antibody, preincubated with the negative control antigen.

 ADAMs (a disintegrin and metalloproteinases) are multi-domain transmembrane glycoproteins with diverse roles in physiology and disease.
 Notably, 8 of 21 ADAMs lack functional metalloproteinase domains and are implicated in protein-protein interactions instead of membrane protein ectodomain shedding.